SebastienGd/Stock-Market-Analysis/README.md

 This project provides a framework for testing and comparing different trading strategies using historical market data, allowing users to analyze and refine their trading approaches in a simulated environment.

 Data Handling (data.py):
 This module contains functionality to fetch historical financial market data.
-It involves retrieving data from a Polygon.io API.
+It involves retrieving data from Polygon.io's API.

 Order Execution (orders.py):
 This module handles the execution of buy and sell orders in the simulated trading environment.